dmnkhvl/SimpleOrder/README.md

 Single page application which replicates shopping cart, created to practice React state.

-As a user, u can create products that will be automatically added to your Bag and you can see summary of your Order.
+As a user, u can create products that will be automatically added to your Bag and you can see summary of your order.

 The app is publicly available on [order.dmnkhvl.eu](https://order.dmnkhvl.eu/)